 The ideal DSAR response time an organization must take depends on the applicable data privacy law.

 For GDPR, you have to respond to a data access request within a month of receiving it.
 There must be a legitimate reason behind any delay in response.
-In case there are numerous requests, or if they are complex, you can take additional two months to respond and specify the reason for the extension.
+In case there are numerous requests, or if they are complex, you can take an additional two months to respond and specify the reason for the extension.

-The CCPA response time for DSAR is 45 days from the day of receiving the request to respond.
+The CPRA response time for DSAR is 45 days from the day of receiving the request to respond.
 The 45 days include the time required to verify the request.
 If you need additional information from the data subjects, you can take another 45 days.

 Can you refuse a DSAR?